 Powder ridge has a reasonable rate for a day lift ticket.
 As of the 2018 season the rates ranged from $36-$48 depending on the day you went.
-To check the current lift ticket cost going to the Powder Ridge Website Here.
-Most likely they’ll update the costs prior to the season opening.
+To check the current lift ticket cost go to the Powder Ridge Website Here.
+Most likely they’ll update the costs prior to the season opener.

 In addition to that, season passes are half of what I pay for my current season pass at Afton.
 While the perks are different I’d consider paying if I lived closer.

 The Mountain View; And How The Snow Felt

 On that cold day in January, I didn’t expect Powder Ridge to be so epic.
 Most of my fellow instructors warned me that it would be cold and windy, but after 11 AM we didn’t even notice it.

 Be prepared for the wind, and be safe when you ride.
 If it’s cold take a lot of breaks and warm up.
 Especially when you have children with you.

 The view was nice with cornfields everywhere surrounding us, and if you’re lucky enough to be there on a sunny day like I was.
 Well, that’s a blessing.